-Homeless teens become sexually active at a much younger age than their housed peers—17% start having sex before they turn 13.
-This is close to three times the rate of housed teens (6%).
+Homeless teens become sexually active at a much younger age than their housed peers—20% start having sex before they turn 13.
+This is over three times the rate of housed teens (6%).

-About a third of homeless high school students have sex while under the influence of alcohol or drugs, a rate two and a half times higher than housed students (32% to 12%).
+Nearly 40% of homeless high school students have sex while under the influence of alcohol or drugs, a rate over three times higher than housed students (38% to 12%).

-Over 40% of homeless teens rarely or never use a condom during sex, compared to 29% of housed teens.
+More than a third (36%) of homeless teens rarely or never use a condom during sex, compared to 26% of housed teens.

 Homeless high school students are at a much greater risk of pregnancy than their housed peers.
-In the past 12 months, nearly one in ten homeless students got pregnant or got someone pregnant, compared to only one in 100 housed students (9% to 1%).
+In the past 12 months, about one in ten homeless students got pregnant or got someone pregnant, compared to only one in 100 housed students (10% to 1%).

 Alcohol and Drug Use